20+ Surprising Things You Wouldn’t Think to Grill—But Should

 “Grilling a peach adds notes of smokiness and caramelizes the sugars adding depth in flavour,” says Burchfield.
 He likes to serve grilled peaches with a scoop of vanilla ice cream, fresh, cold peach slices, crushed pecans, and a small drizzle of sorghum.

-These infographics show when fruits and vegetables are in season!
+These handy infographics show when fruits and vegetables are in season.

 New Englander Gregg Brackman, owner of G Bar and Kitchen in Swampscott, Massachusetts and Culinary Fight Club National Champion likes to grill lobster.
 Take a live lobster and cut it in half down the middle.
 “Then season it lightly with olive oil, butter, and a sprinkle of thyme and garlic, before placing it face down on the grill,” he says noting that the light seasoning won’t overpower the delicate flavour of the lobster.

 Here are the top grilling tips for the best BBQ season ever.